Nebraska teenager's senior pictures honor father killed in Afghanistan

 AURORA, Neb.
-(KOLN) -- A Nebraska high school students senior pictures are gaining thousands of interactions on social media.
+(KOLN) -- A Nebraska high school student's senior pictures are gaining thousands of interactions on social media.

 Julia Yllescas's father died in 2008 when he was fighting for our country in Afghanistan.
 Now Yllescas is honoring her father in her senior pictures.
 (Source: Snapshots by Suz)